Bachelor of Science

 • Willingness to complete internships

-The accredited Bachelor's degree course in Molecular Biotechnology at Zittau/Görlitz University of Applied Sciences trains students in molecular genetics, cell biology, immunology, biochemistry, bioanalytics, toxicology, microbiology and bioprocess engineering.
+On the Bachelor's degree course in Molecular Biotechnology, students are trained to work in genetics, cell biology, immunology, biochemistry, bioanalytics, microbiology and bioprocess engineering.
 The teaching concept deliberately conveys a broad range of basic knowledge in order to create a sound basis for starting a career in the very different sub-disciplines of biotechnology.

 • Bioanalytics